input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 ## Sundae Swap V3

-**Description**
+**Auditor**: TxPipe

-From: TxPipe To: Sundae Labs
+**Auditee**: Sundae Labs

-**Summary:** SundaeSwap is a decentralized exchange built for the Cardano blockchain.
+**Description**: SundaeSwap is a decentralized exchange built for the Cardano blockchain.
 It allows participants of the blockchain to provide liquidity and create a market for others to exchange their native tokens.
 In return, swappers pay a small fee and liquidity providers earn a return on their deposit.

-**Findings**
+### Findings

 **Relevant**

 - **SSW-001.
 Create pool doesn't validate the pool output address**: Minting policy mints pool NFT without verifying destination address, allowing attacker to mint NFT to their wallet and impersonate pools to steal order funds.
-Detectable pattern: minting policy missing destination address validation [MISSING-ADDRESS-VALIDATION]
+<ins>Detectable pattern</ins>: minting policy missing destination address validation [MISSING-ADDRESS-VALIDATION]
 - **SSW-002.
 Pool output address is not correctly checked in scoop operation**: PoolScoop redeemer doesn't validate payment credential of continuing pool output, allowing scooper to redirect pool funds to arbitrary address.
-Detectable pattern: continuing output without payment credential validation [MISSING-ADDRESS-VALIDATION]
+<ins>Detectable pattern</ins>: continuing output without payment credential validation [MISSING-ADDRESS-VALIDATION]
 - **SSW-101.
 Settings datum size is limited forever by the initially locked ADA**: Settings validator enforces exact value equality preventing adding ADA when datum grows and requires higher minUTxO.
-Detectable pattern: exact ADA/lovelace equality on continuing output values without accounting for variable minUTxO requirements [STRICT-VALUE-EQUALITY]
+<ins>Detectable pattern</ins>: exact ADA/lovelace equality on continuing output values without accounting for variable minUTxO requirements [STRICT-VALUE-EQUALITY]
 - **SSW-202.
 Metadata output datum not checked in pool create**: Pool creation doesn't validate metadata output has datum, potentially creating unspendable UTxO if metadata address is a script.
-Detectable pattern: outputs to addresses without datum validation [UNVALIDATED-DATUM]
+<ins>Detectable pattern</ins>: outputs to addresses without datum validation [UNVALIDATED-DATUM]
 - **SSW-308.
 No checks on settings UTxO when it is created**: Settings NFT minting policy validates minting but not destination address or initial UTxO state.
-Detectable pattern: minting without validating initial conditions, but determining correct initial state requires protocol understanding [MISSING-ADDRESS-VALIDATION]
+<ins>Detectable pattern</ins>: minting without validating initial conditions, but determining correct initial state requires protocol understanding [MISSING-ADDRESS-VALIDATION]
 - **SSW-313.
 UpdatePoolFees doesn't require the settings UTxO as reference input**: Validator requires settings UTxO as reference input for UpdatePoolFees but doesn't use it, creating unnecessary off-chain requirement.
-Detectable pattern: reference input required but never accessed in validation logic
+<ins>Detectable pattern</ins>: reference input required but never accessed in validation logic

 **May be relevant**